Careers @ CVEA

 There has never been a time when careers guidance has been as important for young people as it is today.
 The landscape of education, training and employment opportunities that students need to navigate is more complex and more challenging than that faced by previous generations.

-Our Academy mission statement is for all students to achieve their personal best.
+Our aim at Castle View Enterprise Academy is for all students to achieve their personal best.
 In careers education, this translates as every student making the right choices for their progression.
 We support students in making well-informed decisions by providing access to differentiated, impartial and independent information and guidance about the range of options (including academic, vocational, apprenticeships) that are most likely to help them to achieve their ambitions.
-By helping students with decisions at crucial stages, informing them of all their options and introducing them to the world of work, we aim to prepare them for the world of work whichever pathway they choose.
+By helping students with decisions at key transition points, informing them of all their options and introducing them to the world of work and a wide range of careers, we aim to prepare them for the world of work whichever pathway they choose.

 Aims of Careers Education, Information, Advice and Guidance (CEIAG) at Castle View Enterprise Academy: